Leah is a follower of the 21 Day Fix. She works in mental health.

 Time Saving Hacks

-If you don't already know this about me, I'm all about the time saving cooking hacks.
+If you don't already know this about me, I'm all about time-saving cooking hacks.
 I work full-time, deal with my own chronic illness and associated fatigue, and take care of my parents, both of whom have their own health issues.
 Add in cooking and blogging and I don't have much time left over.
 The little bit of time I do have has been devoted to self-care.
 That's why shortcuts are so important in my recipes.
 I know perfectly well I'm not the only busy person out there, so these hacks are invaluable.
 Here's what I did in this recipe:

 - Pre-cooked chicken.
 Rotisserie chicken would be my first choice, but if you keep kosher, it can be hard to find one.
 I had a ton of leftover chicken that we had prepared for a holiday, and my mom asked me to devise a recipe that could use it up.
 Take the cooked chicken and dice it into bite-sized pieces.
-This will shave at least 20 minutes off the cook time.
+This will shave at least 20 minutes off the cooking time.

 - Garlic.
 I love garlic, but I've never really gotten the hang of cutting up fresh garlic.
 Instead, I buy a huge jar of minced or crushed garlic.
 It works out well since I use it almost daily.